ezsystems/commerce-documentation/docs/guide/login_and_registration/login_and_registration.md

 1. Activate account - a business customer who already has a customer number can register using a customer number and an invoice number.

-The shop checks this data using a request to the ERP.
+The shop checks this data by sending a request to the ERP.
 There are two options:

 - activate business account - the customer is created using their customer number and can immediately see their special discounts in the shop.
-- create main contact in Customer Center - if Customer Center is enabled, the company is created in the shop.
-The account will be created as main contact for it.
+- create the main contact in Customer Center - if Customer Center is enabled, the company is created in the shop, and the account is created as the main contact.

-For more details, see [Customercenter and user management](../user_management/customer_center/customer_center_and_user_management.md)
+For more information, see [Customer center and user management](../user_management/customer_center/customer_center_and_user_management.md)

 The forms and the processes behind the forms can be customized.